 Conducting market research and analysis

-Working with the management team, the strategic consultant collects market intelligence, carries out market research, and conducts analysis, such as a feasibility analysis.
+Working with the management team, a consultant collects market intelligence, carries out market research, and conducts analysis, such as a feasibility analysis.

-Creating sales forecasts, financial models, and conducting “what-if” analyses are other areas where a consultant supports the planning team.
+In addition, creating sales forecasts, conducting financial analysis, and conducting “what-if” studies are other ways a consultant supports the planning effort.

-It is important that the planning process gets documented properly.
-Good documentation is needed for progress reviews, to refresh everyone’s memory about key decisions, and for next year’s strategic planning effort.
+Needless to say, accurate and detailed documentation is important to the planning process.
+Up-to-date documentation helps with reviews, refreshes everyone’s memory about key decisions, and serves as a starting point for the following year’s strategic planning effort.

-The consultant makes sure that all documentation is correct, up-to-date, and easily accessible by all members of the planning team.
+The consultant can make sure that all documentation is correct, complete, and up-to-date.

-The entire planning effort will have been a waste of time if the company does not follow up on the strategic decisions.
+Needless to say, the entire planning effort is a waste of time without follow-up.
 It’s the implementation that brings the strategy to life.

 Unfortunately, many strategic initiatives fail due to a lack of committed execution.
-Avoid this situation, you don’t want the plan to sit on a shelf collecting dust.
+The last thing you want is a good plan sitting on the shelf collecting dust.

-To prevent this from happening, the consultant can stay engaged to support the implementation.
-Encouraging and advising management along the way.
+To prevent this, the consultant can stay involved, supporting the implementation, and advising management along the way.

 Also, the consultant’s feedback on the outcome of the strategy helps to formulate course changes, if needed.